herdal06/CoffeShopDemo/README.md

 Java SOLID Implementation Demo
 (**we want coffee to be sold without authentication for starbucks**)

-MERNIS is a authentication service.
+MERNIS is an authentication service.

 ## MERNIS setup for Intellij IDEA
 1. File -> Settings -> Plugins -> Search for EASYWSDL Generator and download.